Kalebiaril/ZipCoTest/DEVELOPERS.md

 dotnet build;
 cd TestProject.WebAPI;
 dotnet run

 ## Testing
 dotnet build && dotnet test --logger xunit --results-directory ./reports/

 ## Deploying
+If tests was successfull
+To run application should be used docker-compose up
+To build application docker-compose up --build docker-compose should be run on environment with installed linux and docker

 ## Additional Information
+API was developed in Windows 10 in WSL